 • Is everything we hear in the news about Mexico true?

-• What states in Mexico have a travel alert issued by the United States?
+• Which states in Mexico have a travel alert issued by the USA?

 What are travel alerts?